The United Nations Voluntary Fund for Victims of Torture

 Q&A on the Fund.

 The Fund aims at healing the physical and psychological consequences of torture on victims and their families, and thus restoring their dignity and role in the society.
+It has also become a knowledge-sharing platform in the field of victims’ rehabilitation and redress.

 Since its establishment by the General Assembly in 1981 (resolution 36/151 - PDF), the Fund has awarded more than 620 organizations and rehabilitation centres worldwide reaching out to over 50,000 victims every year.